Become aware of signs of possible distress, depression and mental illness

 - Write 5 names of specific people and/or groups that you belong to help you connect to all human beings.

 Part B: Write a Self-Compassion Letter

 Write a letter to yourself and give yourself advice.
 Be kind, connect to others, and be mindful to be accurate in every sentence you write.
 Focus for 10 minutes to write yourself a truthful, kind letter on how to improve yourself this month.
 Below are examples of reflective insights and advice students have shared.
 These are examples of high quality insight and advice because they state specific behaviors to be improved and how they will be improved.

-When I give my all into the 400 meter race, this is a different pride and satisfaction than cheering for my teammate to do the the same in the 200 meter race on the Track & Field team.
+When I give my all into the 400 meter race, this is a different pride and satisfaction than cheering for my teammate to do the same in the 200 meter race on the Track & Field team.
 Our coach says we run faster when we cheer one another on, so starting today, I will begin to cheer my teammates who are cheering on others.
 Cheer for the cheerleaders!

-My friend Rosie provides me great perspective because she also has a religious family that struggles to afford rent.
+My friend Rosie provides me with a great perspective because she also has a religious family that struggles to afford rent.
 We are just friends, but sometimes I feel a crush.
 After school, I allow her to distract me from my homework and other chores.
 I will make 3:30-3:45 my snack time to eat and talk with friends before I check-in for math help with Mr. Xu.

 5. Motivational Phrase Before Exit (5 minutes)

 Writing a letter to yourself is an effective way to manage priorities in life.
 We wrote a Self-Compassion Letter today to focus on specific behaviors to be improved.
 We will conclude this activity by folding the letter to focus our attention on what is most important.
 So, take a minute to read your letter of advice to yourself.
 Then, fold the paper and write a phrase that motivates you to do the most important actions that you advise.